alankarj/cross_lingual_ner/README.md

 entity phrases get sent to the API for translation.
 When one or both of these have positive integral values, the batches or sentences numbered lower than these indices (`sent_iter`, `phrase_iter`) are not sent again for translation.

+# Getting annotated target data

+## Preprocess the source files

+## TRANSLATE from source to target

+## MATCH and PROJECT

+# Training a model in the target language
+We used the code from...

+# Contact
+Please send an email to alankarjain91@gmail.com in case of any questions or suggestions related to the paper or the code.

 # Footnotes
 <sup>1</sup> We define medium-resource languages to be those for which while